RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/heatwave/heatwave.md

 </copy>
 ```

-- This time execution time should be about 1.5-1s!!
+- This second execution with HeatWave should be about 1.5-1s, try again the query!

 ![](./images/task2.3-1.png)